Villagers of Jaduguda say radiation from uranium mines is impairing their children

 Way below normal background radiation, says UCIL

-In its response to Bloomberg News, UCIL clarified that “the radiation level in Jadugoda is quite low and short duration exposure has no adverse effect on health”.
+In its response to Bloomberg News, UCIL clarified that “the radiation level in Jaduguda is quite low and short duration exposure has no adverse effect on health”.
 UCIL’s website claims that it is mining very low-grade uranium.
-So, the radiation level in and around Jadugoda is much below the limit as prescribed by Atomic Energy Regulatory Board and International Commission on Radiological Protection”.
+So, the radiation level in and around Jaduguda is much below the limit as prescribed by Atomic Energy Regulatory Board and International Commission on Radiological Protection”.

 On their website, UCIL also claims that “in response to media reports, UCIL arranged a few additional health and demographic surveys in the vicinity of the facilities.
 Some of these surveys were conducted in collaboration with the government of Jharkhand and doctors from various organisations like Tata Main Hospital, Jamshedpur and Bhabha Atomic Research Centre, Mumbai.
 The team unanimously concluded that the disease pattern seen in the vicinity of UCIL facilities cannot be ascribed to radiation exposure.”